clerk/javascript/.changeset/bright-dragons-join.md

 Replace the `signOutCallback` prop on the `<SignOutButton />` with `redirectUrl`.
 This aligns the API surface with other UI components provided by `@clerk/clerk-react`.

-If you previously used the `signOutCallback` prop to navigate to another page, you can migrate the as shown below.
+If you previously used the `signOutCallback` prop to navigate to another page, you can migrate as shown below.

 Before: